Rok seated at a local Bar café-style bar, Montenegro travel

 Kotor – reflecting the spirit of Venetian empire

-Arriving to the secluded part of the Bay of Kotor so early was an advantage.
-After having burek with natural yogurt and coffee for breakfast, I agreed with the cafeteria owner to store the luggage under the counter and started to explore the city that is listed in the UNESCO World Heritage List.
+I arrived in a secluded part of the Bay of Kotor early, which turned out to be an advantage.
+After having burek with natural yogurt and coffee for breakfast, I arranged with the cafeteria owner to store my luggage under the counter.
+I then began exploring the attractions and landmarks of the town, which is listed on the UNESCO World Heritage List.

-Once populated by the Illyrians, the town has been fortified since the early Middle Ages.
+Once populated by the Illyrians, Kotor has been fortified since the early Middle Ages.
 Constant occupation tendencies from various conquerors marked the history of Kotor: Ostrogoths, Bulgarian Empire, Serbian dynasties, Kingdom of Hungary, until it finally became part of Venetian Republic.

-Most of the attractions are scattered around the Old Town, which is easy to walk around.
+I explored the key places to visit s around the Old Town, which is compact and easy to walk.
 The great part of the architecture is in the Venetian style.
-The most important building is Kotor Cathedral, consecrated in 1166, damaged a few times and reconstructed.
+The highlight is Kotor Cathedral, consecrated in 1166, damaged a few times and reconstructed.

 After 1,350 steps, I reached Kotor Fortress, 280 meters above the town.
 A fantastic panoramic view over the Bay of Kotor opened before my eyes.